any-docs/css/content/reference/properties/position-area/index.md

 If the positioned element is placed in a single top-center, bottom-center, or center-center cell, its block size will be the same as the anchor's containing block size, growing up, down, or in both directions respectively.
 The positioned element will align with the specified grid square but adopt the same width as the anchor element.
 However, it won't allow its content to overflow — its minimum `width` will be its `min-content` (as defined by the width of its longest word).

-If the positioned element is placed in any other single grid square (say with `position-area: top left`) or is set to span two or more grid squares (for example using `position-area: bottom span-all`), it will align with the specified grid area but behave as if it has a {{cssxref("width")}} of `max-content` set on it.
+If the positioned element is placed in any other single grid square (say with `position-area: top left`) or is set to span two or more grid squares (for example using `position-area: bottom span-all`), it will align with the specified grid area but behave as if it has a `width` of `max-content` set on it.
 It is being sized according to its containing block size, which is the size imposed on it when it was set to `position: fixed`.
 It will stretch as wide as the text content, although it may also be constrained by the edge of the `<body>`.

 ### Using `position-area` to position popovers